tgilbert12990/daddyleagues-groupme-bot/README.md

   url (p or popout)
 * rules: Returns the rules
 * info [key]: Returns info based on the key
-  * key: optional. a key that exists in the info portion of config.xml
+  * key: a key that exists in the info portion of config.xml
   * if no key is specified, it returns all info.

 #### Admin

 * config [key]: Returns config info based on the key
-  * key: optional. a key that exists in the config portion of config.xml
+  * key: a key that exists in the config portion of config.xml
   * if no key is specified, it returns all config info.
 * set key1 key2 [value]: sets the value of an attribute
   * key1: 3 options: